Put the "Laughter" in "Slaughter"

 - Yuno Gasai from Future Diary engages in this.

-- Typical of the Go Nagai style brand of Super Robot show, especially Getter Robo.
+- Typical of the Go Nagai style brand of Super Robot Genre show, especially Mazinger Z.

 - In Devilman, everyone does this at one point or another, but the titular Type IV anti-hero takes the cake.
 A cake made of brutality and guts.